BioContainers/edu/docs/conda_integration.rst

      license_file: LICENSE
      summary: 'Hybrid assembly pipeline for bacterial genomes'

-When the recipe is ready a Pull Request should be created (https://bioconda.github.io/contribute-a-recipe.html#push-changes-wait-for-tests-to-pass-submit-pull-request).
+When the recipe is ready, a Pull Request should be created (https://bioconda.github.io/contributor/workflow.html).
 Finally, the container is automatically created for the new BioConda Package.

 Automatic build from conda recipes
 -----------------------------------

 We utilize `mulled <https://github.com/mulled/mulled>`_ with `involucro <https://github.com/involucro/involucro>`_ in an automatic way.
-This is for example used to convert all packages in ``bioconda`` into Linux Containers (Docker and rkt at the moment.
+This is for example used to convert all packages in ``bioconda`` into Linux Containers (Docker and rkt at the moment).
 We have developed small utilities around this technology stack which is currently included in galaxy-lib.

 .. code-block:: bash